chri3i/Ruvaak-Readme/Known Issues.md

 3. close the game and restart.
 The keybindings are now saved and everything works as it should again

 - Sometimes your character will turn invisible and visible seemingly random.
 While i don't know the cause of it, usually a simple quicksave followed by quickloading gets rid of it

+-I can't draw weapons underwater: Yes that's known and the mod author didn't find a fix for that.
+So till the mod gets an update, (highly unlikely) you need to draw your weapons before going on a deep sea hunt